 The eggplant’s texture is porous; it absorbs liquid quite quickly; you should not cook it too long as its texture can vary from spongy and firm to tender.
 The small eggplants tend to be sweeter, more tender, thinner skin, and fewer seeds.

-The tip for choosing perfect eggplants is to press your finger to the eggplants; if your finger is printed lightly on them, it’s a great point to buy them; otherwise, you should not pick them as these eggplants are too old.
+The tip for choosing perfect eggplants is to press your finger to the eggplants.
+If your finger is printed lightly on them, it’s a great point to buy them; otherwise, you should not pick them as these fruits with “E” as the first letter are too old.

 Eggplant is a good source of fiber, vitamins, and minerals such as folate, manganese, potassium, vitamin C, and vitamin K. In addition, eggplants also contain antioxidants to protect your health from cellular damage.
 (2)